lfr-solution-desk/gradle-configs/src/gradle/gpr/README.md

 ## gpr-consuming.gradle

-This config should be applied on the root project of your Liferay Workspace:
+This config should be applied on the `rootProject` of your Liferay Workspace:
 ```
-// build.gradle
+// [root]/build.gradle
 apply from: "https://raw.githubusercontent.com/lfr-solution-desk/gradle-configs/v0.3/gpr/gpr-consuming.gradle"
 ```

 On every project in the build, including the root project itself (`allprojects { ... }`), it adds the Maven repositories pointing to GitHub Packages repos being used by the declared dependencies of every configuration, so that they can be fetched.

+Since only the first-level dependencies can be inspected (no transitional ones will be seen, since that would require reslving, which needs the repos already configured), additional repositories can be setup manually using configuration -- by passing the named of the GitHub repositories from where the needed artifacts were published.
+Check `liferay.gpr.consuming.repos.names` in [gradle.properties](gradle.properties).

 ### Supported configuration properties